North Dakota State Bison football: Division II (1922–2003)

-Division I-FCS (2004–present)
+Division I-FCS (2004–2026)

 In 2004, all North Dakota State athletic teams moved to Division I. From 2004 to 2007, the Bison were members of the Great West Football Conference.

 Since 2008 they have been affiliated with the Missouri Valley Football Conference.
 Since moving to Division I, their primary rival are the South Dakota State University Jackrabbits whom they compete with each year for the Dakota Marker.
-The team's former head coach was Craig Bohl, who led the Bison from 2003 to 2013, holds the school record for most wins by a head coach, going 104–32 in his tenure at NDSU.
+The team's former head coach was Craig Bohl, who led the Bison from 2003 to 2013.
+Bohl holds the school record for most wins by a head coach, going 104–32 in his tenure at NDSU.

 Bohl's successor Chris Klieman went 69–6 in his five seasons (2014–2018).
 During the Bison's successful run to the 2018 FCS title, Klieman was named as the successor to the retiring Bill Snyder as head coach at Kansas State, though both schools agreed that Klieman would remain at NDSU while the Bison were involved in the FCS playoffs.
 Bison defensive coordinator Matt Entz took over as head coach following that season's championship game.

 The NDSU Bison are the only FCS program to ever be ranked higher than #34 in the AP National Football Poll.
-After the 2011 championship game, the Bison became only the third team in FCS history to receive votes in the final AP Top 25 with 2, putting them at #32 overall (FCS Record); the others being Appalachian State who receive 5 votes after their third consecutive FCS Championship in 2007 and ended at #34 and James Madison University after their 2010 upset of then #13 Virginia Tech.
+After the 2011 championship game, the Bison became only the third team in FCS history to receive votes in the final AP Top 25 with 2, putting them at #32 overall, an FCS record at the time; the others being Appalachian State who receive 5 votes after their third consecutive FCS Championship in 2007 and ended at #34 and James Madison University after their 2010 upset of then #13 Virginia Tech.

 After the 2012 season, the Bison again broke the barrier and became the first-ever FCS team to breach the poll twice by receiving 1 vote and ending at #36 in the nation.
 Due to the overwhelming support and attention NDSU got during this run, ESPN announced that it would host its ESPN College GameDay program in downtown Fargo on September 21, 2013.
 The Bison ended up beating Delaware State 51–0 later that day.